 It is important to differentiate the ptosis in Horner syndrome from damage to the oculomotor nerve.
 In Horner syndrome, the ptosis occurs with a constricted pupil due to loss of sympathetic innervation to the eye (inability to dilate leads to constriction).
 This is compared to damage to the oculomotor nerve where the ptosis is accompanied by a dilated pupil (due to damage to the parasympathetics and inability to constrict via the sphincter pupillae).

 Traumatic mydriasis is usually the result of blunt injury to the eye and can present with iris sphincter tears that alter the shape of the pupil in the affected eye.
 Treatment initially involves cycloplegia to prevent posterior synechiae in patients with iritis.
 Patients are then observed clinically for the return of function.
 If the function does not return, and the patients are symptomatic, surgical intervention can be considered.
-Ocular trauma can also cause pupillary miosis (less common than mydriasis) and tends to be related to anterior chamber inflammation.
+Ocular trauma can also cause pupillary miosis though this is less common than mydriasis and tends to be related to anterior chamber inflammation.

 |||Graw J, Eye development.
 Current topics in developmental biology.
 2010 [PubMed PMID: 20691855]|